UTSCC09/project-maintenance/README.md

 ### Post
 - Posts will include the description of the posts and have 2 types: recruitment and employment
-- Authenticated user can see their own posting history
+- Authenticated user can see their posting history
-- Authenticated user can delete their own posts
+- Authenticated user can delete their posts
 - Non authenticated users can only view posts

 ### Search